GENERAL:

 What are helper libraries?

-Helper libraries (sometimes erroneously referred to as “APIs”) are self-contained scripts and packages of LunaLua code that provide simplified and streamlined building blocks for more complex systems.
+Helper libraries (sometimes referred to as just “libraries”) are self-contained scripts and packages of LunaLua code and other files that handle specific features and functionality.
 One such package, for example, allows you to create visually impressive secret areas in your levels.
 You can find community-made helper libraries on the forums.

 How and where can I learn how to code in LunaLua?